aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/setter_methods.md

 Are the `name` and `info` methods in the above example getter methods or behaviors?
 It's not obvious if there is a clear way of deciding.

 What this means is that the strict distinction between *getters/setters* and *behaviors* does not hold up.
 This is a good reason to be skeptical about identifying **attributes** with getters and setters.
 Getters and setters are simply loose way of talking about specfic kind of behavior that the objects have.

+__Attributes__ are values stored in the instance variables.
+It is sensible to talk about an object having certain attributes despite there not being any getters or setters.
+Getters are ways of exposing attributes.